ViaScientific/vfdocs/docs/ViaFoundry/profile.md

 -   **Singularity Cache Folder:** Via Foundry uses a local directory to store Singularity images downloaded from remote hosts.
 By default, this directory is located in your home directory.
-However, if you are using a computing cluster, you need to specify a shared directory that is accessible from all computing nodes.

 -   **Profile Variables:** To facilitate the use of genome reference and index files in your pipelines, you can specify a download directory